Savita06061/aptos-vault-storage/README.md

 Vault is a Web3-based experimental system designed to explore decentralized data verification using the Aptos blockchain.

-This project focuses on building a lightweight infrastructure where data integrity can be validated using cryptographic hashes, simulating how real-world decentralized storage systems ensure tamper-proof records.
+It provides a lightweight infrastructure where data integrity can be validated using cryptographic hashes — simulating how decentralized systems ensure tamper-proof and trustless records.

 ---

 ## 🚀 Overview

-In traditional systems, data can be modified without trace.
+In traditional systems, data can be modified without transparency or traceability.

 Vault introduces a verification layer where:

-- Data is converted into a cryptographic hash
+* Data is converted into a cryptographic hash
-- Hashes are stored and tracked
+* Hashes are securely stored and tracked
-- Records can be verified anytime for integrity
+* Records can be verified anytime for integrity

 This mimics how decentralized systems maintain trust without relying on centralized authorities.

+---

+## 🔄 Data Flow

+User → Input Data → Generate Hash → Store in Vault → Verify Anytime

 ---